Skip to main content

 Set up the Databricks connector

 Configure the Databricks connector in AI Studio under Connectors & Tools.
-The Databricks connector requires a personal access token to authenticate with a Databricks-managed MCP server.
+The Databricks connector uses OAuth to authenticate with Databricks-managed MCP servers.

-The Databricks connector only supports organization-managed authentication.
-WRITER-managed authentication is not available for Databricks.
+The Databricks connector only supports organization-managed OAuth.
+WRITER-managed OAuth is not available for Databricks.

 Obtain your Databricks MCP server URL